+Percentage of

+Subsidiaries Nature of Business Ownership

+PetroGreen 76.92% in 2022 and

+Holding Company and undertakes renewable energy 90% in 2021 (same

+projects. in 2020)

-Subsidiaries Nature of Business Percentage of Ownership PetroGreen Holding Company and undertakes renewable energy projects.
-90% NRDC As of December 31, 2021 and 2020, NRDC has not commenced commercial operations and has not incurred any expenses.
-The management of the Parent Company intends to liquidate NRDC and has provided for full impairment losses on its investment in NRDC.
-100%
+NRDC As of December 31, 2022 and 2021, NRDC has not commenced commercial operations and has not incurred any expenses.
+The management of the 100%

+Parent Company intends to liquidate NRDC and has provided for full impairment losses on its investment

+in NRDC.